vank-stats/Teaching-Apps/README.md

 1. [Sampling method comparison](https://vank-stats.shinyapps.io/samplingcorn/)
     - Description: This app is used to teach introductory statistics students about different methods of sampling.
+This is based on [this activity](http://inspire.stat.ucla.edu/unit_15/river.pdf).
+Students use simple random sampling and stratified sampling (by rows and by columns).
+When class results are compared, all three methods are equally good *on average*, but systematic sampling by column is by far the most consistent due to a pattern in the field.
+Students can type the word *census* at the bottom of the app to reveal the field's actual layout.

 2. [Distributions of different samples](https://vank-stats.shinyapps.io/samplehistograms/)
     - Description: This app allows students to see how samples of different sizes and from different populations will look as